Agile Sports Artifacts

 10 Game Increment

-The 10 Game Increment is the value of all the Sprint Performance Dashboard metrics successfully delivered during the current Sprint, and the sum value of the previous Sprints.
+The 10 Game Increment is the value of all the Agility Points Portfolio metrics successfully delivered during the current Sprint, and the sum value of the previous Sprints.
 The number of wins is the main goal for measuring success of the Sprint and value points reflects team growth, or its ability to achieve greater success in the key areas that impact goal attainment.
 See Estimating Player “Value” toward Team Goals and Tracking Velocity for more explanation on how to measure value.
 The concept is through incremental inspection and adaption, empiricism is increased and metric value becomes a key indicator for predicting team success..

 Sprint Scouting Reports